jpetazzo/intro-to-docker/slides/Working_With_Volumes/Body.md

 <!SLIDE>
 # Migrating data with `--volumes-from`

+The `--volumes-from` option tells Docker to re-use all the volumes of an existing container.

 * Scenario: migrating from Redis 2.8 to Redis 3.0.
 * We have a container (`myredis`) running Redis 2.8.